duda

 A lot goes into GDPR compliance, and for global business owners unfamiliar with the law and its regulations, it can be a confusing process.
 Taking a proactive approach to compliance is the best way to protect your agency, clients and their customers.

 By implementing the 16 steps outlined in this article, you are well on your way to ensure that your clients' sites are GDPR-compliant and secure (but again, be sure to be sure to contact a law representative for a full GDPR-compliant plan).
-And by using a website builder with GDPR features built-in, you can make the process easier and more efficient - Try Duda for free.
+And by using a website builder with GDPR features built-in, you can make the process easier and more efficient.

 Show More